We’ve gained a good understanding of assignment as a tool in modeling, as well

 values of a signal at successive time intervals as consecutive elements of a

 stream.
-For instance, we can implement an
+For instance, we can implement an integrator or

 summer that, for an input stream , an initial